 In severe cases, the problem may never be fully resolved.
 You may need to take very small steps at the beginning.

-There are also medication and natural remedies that may be used to help your puppy deal with separation anxiety in conjunction with behavioral modification training.
+There are also medication and natural remedies that you can use to help your puppy deal with separation anxiety in conjunction with behavioral modification training.

 Please visit our page on Dog Separation Anxiety Medication for more information.